 Unconscious Gender Bias Consciousness

 The battle against gender discrimination lies deep within us.
 It is won through consciousness-raising within ourselves.
 We must become conscious — mindful — that we hold these biases.
 We must presume that we tilt in the direction of unintended prejudice and take steps to offset that inherent bias.
 Those steps will make most of us uncomfortable.
 They require us to move away from seeking our own reflection in leadership teams around us.
-Yet it is a shift away from a less enlightened status quo.

 I could cite the many studies linking diversity to profitability — that the more diverse a company is, the more profitable it is.
 Yes, there is a business case to be made.
 But I won’t make that argument here on this day.
 There is a bigger better reason to become better versions of ourselves: The Greater Good.

 For ideas about how to be part of the solution, check out How to Support Women Colleagues Like Bradley Cooper and Boston VC Firm Invests in Working Mother.
 To make a case for boosting the percentage of women at the senior executive level, see Gender Diversity Dividend: More Women Yields More Success.
 It also helps to appreciate the awkwardness of it all, When the Best Candidate Happens to Be Diverse.